larkinandy/GreenTweet_MultipleBiLSTM/ModelTrainingAndTesting/HyperparameterTuning/README.md

 [ ] insert link to manuscript once published

 ### Summary ###
 Hyperparameter tuning methodology and results are described here.
-This secction if comprised of two documents:
+This secction if comprised of the following documents:

 **Readme.md** - describes the tuning methodology, including hyperparameters to tune, range of hyperparameter values, evaluation metrics, and selection strategy <br>
 **HParramTuning.py** - Notebook with tf code to tune hyperparams and records results <br>
+**TuningGraphs.py** - Notebook for calculating summary statistics and creating multiplot graphs for each parameter to tune <br>
+**HParamX.eps** - Performance graphs, where X designates the corresponding performance parameter (e.g. HParamLearningRate.eps) <br>
-**HParamTuning.xls** - Excel tables with select tables and graphs from hyperparamter tuning
+**HParamTuning.xls** - Excel tables with select tables from hyperparamter tuning <br>

 **Note:** The material here is supplementary rather than superlative of published methods and results (insert link once published).
 Please see the published materials for a comprehensive description of the model training and testing process.